KRyan23/Bragg-Sons/README.md

 ### Further Testing

 -   The Website was tested on Google Chrome, Opera, Internet Explorer 11, Microsoft Edge and Firefox browsers.
 - Lighthouse from Chrome Developer tools was ran on the local server, the performance report can be accessed [Here](Lighthouse-test.html)
 - The website was continually checked on a variety of emulated devices under Chromes Developer tools, these included Desktop, Moto4, GalaxyS5, Pixel, IPhones5,6,7,8,X, Ipad/Pro and the Surface Duo.
 -   Internal and external linking were continually tested thoughtout the project to ensure functionality.
 -   Family members were asked to review the site and to give their inital thoughs and feedback.
 Their input were then fed back into 2 of user stories and the colour scheme choice was slightly altered after a review.

 ### Known Bugs

--   On some mobile devices the Hero Image pushes the size of screen out more than any of the other content on the page.
+-   On Internet Explorer 11 the formatting on the quote page does not display correctly.
     -   A white gap can be seen to the right of the footer and navigation bar as a result.
 -   On Microsoft Edge and Internet Explorer Browsers, all links in Navbar are pushed upwards when hovering over them.